walterdejong/synctool/doc/chapter4.md

   Give the command and arguments to execute `ping`.
   `dsh-ping` uses this command to check what nodes are up and running.

-  The exact location and arguments of the `ping` command are operating system specific; the PATH environment variable will be searched for the command if you do not supply a full path.
+  The exact location and arguments of the `ping` program are operating system specific; the PATH environment variable will be searched for the command if you do not supply a full path.